cormac85/LinkedIn_Assignment/README.md

 | 99476             | 84644              | 163                                           |

 The number of common connections is probably pessimistic, as this answer was taken from two random samples of
 N = 500,000  relationships out of a total 10,000,000.
+The relationship with the highest number of connections was identical for both runs with the top 10 being largely in agreement, with a few positions swapped.

 ## Solution Overview
-The solution I'm using here is using R and has two broad steps with some details to follow.
+The solution here uses R and has two broad steps with some details to follow.

 1. Calculate the friends of friends (2nd degree only) for each unique member_id in the dataset using the `igraph` package.
-2. For each unique relationship, compare a list of friends for both members of the relationship and count matches.
+2. For each unique relationship, compare the list of direct friends for both members of the friend-of-friend relationship and count matches.
-Use indexed data frames from the `data.tables` package.

 The solution can be seen under /LinkedIn Exploration/get_common_connections.R

 ### Scaling
-Unfortunately this solution was not very fast and did not scale well on one machine, with this approach and using R. I made some estimates of time it would take using a linear model (see /LinkedIn Exploration/lm_predictions, time in seconds), it seems a full run could take several days.
+Unfortunately this solution was not very fast and did not scale well on one machine, with this approach and using R. I made some estimates of time it would take using a linear model (see /LinkedIn Exploration/lm_predictions, time in seconds), it seems a full run could take several days and would probably require more memory than I have available.

 Memory was an issue as both a table of edges, a table of results AND a very large list of graphs had to be generated.
 There are certainly some optimisations (remove duplicate relationships, remove objects once used etc.) that could be made here